gdubicki/dynamotd/README.md

 take care of them, so how about making your life a little bit better?

-This app provides a [MOTD (Message Of The Day)](https://en.wikipedia.org/wiki/Motd_(Unix)) optimized for providing the key info about your server when you SSH to it, because if you are doing it, then something IS wrong with it (isn't it?).
+This app provides a [MOTD (Message Of The Day)](https://en.wikipedia.org/wiki/Motd_(Unix)) optimized for providing the info about your server that YOU need to troubleshoot stuff when you SSH to it (because if you are doing it, then something IS wrong with the server, isn't it?).

 ## Features